sparors/laravel-ussd/readme.md

-# Ussd
+# Laravel USSD

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]
 [![Build Status][ico-travis]][link-travis]

-Create ussd with ease.
+Build USSD applications with ease.
 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation